-- 2. That approval be given by the Executive Member for Younger Adults and Health and Wellbeing for the following actions: - i) To award grants totalling £60,450 to cover a range of time periods between August 2023 and September 2024 as part of the Local Solutions Fund (as detailed in paragraphs 18-24).
+- 2. That approval be given by the Executive Member for Younger Adults and Health and Wellbeing for the following actions: - i) To award grants totalling £16,750 to cover a range of time periods between January 2024 and June 2025 as part of the Local Solutions Fund.